Daniel Thew Wright

 Daniel Thew Wright (September 24, 1864 – November 18, 1943) was an Associate Justice of the Supreme Court of the District of Columbia.

 Education and career

-Wright was born in Riverside, a neighborhood in Cincinnati, Ohio, son of attorney and Judge Daniel Thew Wright Sr. He received an Bachelor of Laws from University of Cincinnati College of Law in 1887.
+Wright was born in Riverside, a neighborhood in Cincinnati, Ohio, son of attorney and Judge Daniel Thew Wright Sr. He received a Bachelor of Laws from University of Cincinnati College of Law in 1887.
 He was in private practice of law in Cincinnati after 1887.
 He was a village solicitor of Riverside from 1888 to 1890, and Mayor of Riverside from 1890 to 1893.
 He was a second assistant prosecuting attorney of Hamilton County, Ohio from 1888 to 1890 and first assistant prosecuting attorney of Hamilton County from 1890 to 1893.
 Wright was a Judge of the Hamilton County Court of Common Pleas from 1893 to 1898.

 Federal judicial service

 Wright was nominated by President Theodore Roosevelt on November 10, 1903, to an Associate Justice seat on the Supreme Court of the District of Columbia (now the United States District Court for the District of Columbia) vacated by Associate Justice Alexander Burton Hagner.
 He was confirmed by the United States Senate on November 17, 1903, and received his commission the same day.
 His service terminated on November 15, 1914, due to his resignation under threat of impeachment for corruption, on a motion brought by Congressman Frank Park of Georgia.